openarsenalspecs/Civic-Tech/Umbrix.md

 ### Privacy by Architecture

-Privacy protections should be structural rather than dependent on users correctly configuring dozens of individual settings.
+Privacy protections should be structural rather than dependent on users correctly configuring numerous individual settings.

-### Modular by Default
+### Modular Design

-Major functionality is divided into independently maintainable modules with explicit interfaces and defined security boundaries.
+Core capabilities should be separated into independently maintainable modules with explicit interfaces and security boundaries.

-### Core Stability
+### Core Security

 Security-critical functionality belongs in the core platform and should not depend on optional plugins.

 ### Optional Extensibility

-Specialized capabilities can be added through plugins without unnecessarily increasing the attack surface of the base installation.
+Specialized capabilities should be implemented as optional plugins when they are not required for the fundamental operation of Umbrix.

 ### Local First

 Umbrix should support local and self-hosted operation wherever practical.

-### Decentralized Infrastructure
+### Distributed Infrastructure

-The system should support distributed node discovery, routing, and reputation without requiring a single centralized control point.
+Umbrix should support distributed nodes, decentralized discovery, and distributed routing without requiring a single centralized authority.

+### Agent Isolation

+Every AI agent should be capable of receiving an independently managed network channel.

+### Application Isolation

+Applications should be able to receive independent routing, DNS, encryption, and privacy policies.

 ### Human Control

-Automatic routing and security decisions should remain configurable and understandable to users and administrators.
+Automatic routing and security decisions should remain configurable and understandable.

 ### Cryptographic Agility

-Umbrix should be capable of adopting new cryptographic standards without requiring a complete architectural redesign.
+Umbrix should support replacement and addition of cryptographic mechanisms as standards evolve.

+### Cross Platform

+The architecture should maintain consistent privacy behavior across supported operating systems while respecting platform-specific security boundaries.

-### Cross-Platform Consistency
+### Measurable Privacy

-Privacy guarantees should remain as consistent as platform security models allow across Windows, Linux, macOS, Android, and iOS.
+Privacy claims should be evaluated through testing and measurable security properties rather than assumed from architectural intent.

 ---

 # Architecture

-Umbrix is organized into four primary architectural layers:

-1. **Core Platform**
-2. **Network Nodes**
-3. **Control Plane**
-4. **Optional Plugin Ecosystem**

-The core platform provides the functionality required to establish, secure, route, and terminate Umbrix connections.

-Plugins provide additional functionality such as advanced traffic morphing, AI-assisted analysis, specialized transports, browser privacy controls, IoT integration, and experimental privacy technologies.
+Umbrix consists of a modular privacy platform containing:

+- Client services
+- Tunnel management
+- Protocol services
+- Cryptographic services
+- Routing services
+- Node services
+- Control-plane services
+- Privacy policy services
+- Multi-channel services
+- Application isolation
+- AI-agent isolation
+- Security monitoring
+- Optional plugins
+- Developer APIs

+Core modules provide foundational functionality.

+Optional plugins extend the platform through defined interfaces and permission boundaries.

 ---